 The Waterfall Model is a traditional software development methodology that follows a linear, sequential approach.
 It is widely known for its structured process, clear documentation, and ease of understanding.

-In this article, we’ll explore the definition, steps, and examples of the Waterfall Model, discuss its advantages and disadvantages, and compare it to the Agile methodology.
+In this article, we’ll explore the definition, steps, and examples of the Waterfall Model, talk its advantages and disadvantages, and examine it to the Agile method.

 Waterfall Model Definition

 It splits a project into distinct, non-overlapping phases through a linear, sequential approach to software development.
-There is no way to go back and change anything that was done in a prior phase; each one must be finished before moving on to the next.
+There is not any manner to head again and alternate some thing that turned into achieved in a previous segment; everyone needs to be finished earlier than shifting directly to the next.

 This model emphasizes thorough planning, documentation, and a rigid structure, making it ideal for simple, well-defined projects.